 We live in a culture that has grown indifferent toward sin and the notion that God will execute holy justice upon it.
-Jesus took sin seriously and provided sobering instruction on how his followers should fight sin in their lives.
+But Jesus took sin seriously, and He provided sobering instruction on how His followers should fight it in their lives.
 Alistair Begg teaches us that even though we are secure in Christ, we should not think that we are no longer obligated to battle sin.

 Our reading is from the Gospel of Mark and chapter 9, and we’re going to begin reading at verse 42 to the end of the chapter.
 It’s page 715 in our church Bibles, if you don’t have a Bible and would like to follow along, and I suggest that you do that to make sure that what’s being said is actually in the Bible.
 And I will read from verse 42, Mark chapter 9: